JohnStuartPhil/one-page-project/README.md

 ## Features

 - **Navigation**
-  - Featured at the top of the page, the navigations shows the school name in the top left corner: LANGUAGES SCHOOL that linkes to the top of the page.
+  - Featured at the top of the page, the navigations shows the school name in the top left corner: LANGUAGES SCHOOL that links to the top of the page.
-  - The other navigation links are to the right: About Us, Sign Up and Contact Us which link to the differenet sections of the same page.
+  - The other navigation links are to the right: About Us, Sign Up and Contact Us which link to the different sections of the page.
-  - The navigation is in a clear, easy to read font and a color that contrasts with the background.
+  - The navigation is in a clear, in an easy to read font and in a color that contrasts with the background.
-  - The navigation clearly tells the user the name of the school and the website and makes different sections of information easy to find.
+  - The navigation clearly tells the user the name of the school and the website, and makes different sections of information easy to find.

 ![the navigation bar of the website](assets/imagesforreadme/navbar.PNG)